On the Sample Complexity of Actor-Critic Method for Reinforcement Learning with Function Approximation: Convergence Rate of Generic Actor-Critic

-This almost describes an ascent of the variable $W_k$.
-Because the norm of the gradient is non-negative, if the term $\E[\|\xi_k - \xi_*\|]$ was removed, an argument could be constructed to show that in expectation, the gradient converges to zero.
-Unfortunately, the term of the error in critic estimate complicates the picture.
-However, by Assumption \ref{as:critic_bound} (which is not really an assumption but rather a fundamental property of most common policy evaluation schemes), we know that the error goes to zero in expectation as the number of critic steps increases.
+This almost describes an ascent of \bluest{$J(\theta_k)$}.
+Because the norm of the gradient is non-negative, if the latter three terms were removed, an argument could be constructed to show that in expectation, the gradient converges to zero.
+Unfortunately, both the error of the finite horizon estimate and the critic error complicate the picture.
+However, we know that the error goes to zero in expectation as the number of critic steps and the horizon length increase.
 Thus, we leverage this property to derive the sample complexity of actor-critic (Algorithm \ref{alg:AC_generic}).

-We now present our main result, which is the convergence rate of actor-critic method when the algorithm remains agnostic to the particular chocie of critic scheme.
-We characterize the rate of convergence by the smallest number $K_\epsilon$ of actor updates $k$ required to attain a value function gradient smaller $\epsilon$, i,.e.,
+We now present our main result, which is the convergence rate of actor-critic method when the algorithm remains agnostic to the particular choice of critic scheme.
+We characterize the rate of convergence by the smallest number $K_\epsilon$ of actor updates $k$ required to attain a value function gradient smaller than $\epsilon$, i.e. for $\epsilon > 0$,